Mutthi Bhar Mitti: Supporting characters

-There are many supporting actors in the telefilm who play short but important roles, which serve as a backdrop of a defeatist people all of whom want to run away from the country.
-It includes Salman Saquib (Mani) and Azfar Ali as Bobby and Imran, their screen-names from sitcom Sub Set Hai.
+There are many supporting actors in the telefilm who play brief but important roles, which serve as a backdrop of a defeatist people who all want to run away from the country.
+It includes Salman Saquib (Mani) and Azfar Ali as Bobby and Imran, their screen-names from the sitcom Sub Set Hai.

-Mustafa Qureshi, plays a passer-by who is talking about leaving the country.
+Mustafa Qureshi plays a passer-by who is talking about leaving the country.
 Jahan Ara Hayee and Aijazz Aslam also play similar characters.